Frequently asked questions

 How will my results be recorded?

-All passes, merits and distinctions (and grades for students taking courses for degree credit) will be recorded on your transcript.
+All passes, merits and distinctions (and grades for students taking modules for degree credit) will be recorded on your transcript.
 Any fails will NOT be recorded on transcripts for students who take Imperial Horizons for extra credit or non-credit.
 You therefore have everything to gain from taking an Imperial Horizons option and you are encouraged to work hard to enjoy the benefits of this opportunity.